 We have no indication that Christopher ever called on the Lord before he died, and if he did not, then Scriptures plainly teach that he is lost forever.

-The Defending Contending blog takes the pious approach and says that Hitchens lived his life as a hater of God, but since no human can know the true spiritual state of any person, they can not say whether or not Hitchens is in hell.
-Chris Hohnholz writes:
+The Defending Contending blog (link no longer active) took the pious approach and said that Hitchens lived his life as a hater of God, but since no human can know the true spiritual state of any person, they can not say whether Hitchens is in hell.
+Chris Hohnholz wrote:

 The question that stands before us today of course, is where is Christopher Hitchens today.
 According to Mr. Hitchens, he simply ceased to exist, nothing more.
 But for the Christian, we know that we exist for eternity once this mortal body ceases functioning.
 There are only two possibilities as to where, Heaven or Hell.
 As Mr. Hitchens was created by God, and was bound to God’s laws, as we all are, he can only be in one of those two places.
 At first, it may seem quite easy to figure it out.
 He denied God, spoke vehemently against the Christian faith, and was often hateful and vitriolic in his speech regarding it.
 Considering that he made the statement there would be no deathbed conversion, it would be a simple thing to declare God sent him to hell.
 However, the truth is, we simply do not, and cannot know.